opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-license.rst

             Exception: If other licenses, such as CC-licenses, are used for the dataset besides the terms of use, the terms of use are referenced under dct:rights.
 Only the terms of use are displayed on opendata.swiss.
 If other licenses are included, they are passed on to the portal data.europa.eu.

+            CV to be used: `DCAT-AP CH license vocabulary <https://dcat-ap.ch/vocabulary/licenses/20210623.html>`__

             This field ensures compatibility to other metadata standards such as DCAT-AP.